Sponsored by Visit Idaho

-Stanley is popular for snowmobile destination (See trail map) and often sees some of the coldest temperatures in Continental USA.
+Stanley is a popular snowmobile destination and often sees some of the coldest temperatures in the Continental USA.

-One of the fastest growing winter activities in recent years is fat-tire biking (it’s also popular for beach riding in the summer!)
+One of the fastest-growing Idaho winter activities in recent years is fat-tire biking (it’s also popular for beach riding in the summer!)

 Fat tire biking means riding a special bike that has tires typically at least four inches wide, almost twice as wide as regular tires.
 They allow you to travel over snow-packed trails with more stability and ease.